There are marbles, and then there are vintage and old marbles worth money. Sometimes, worth tens of thousands of dollars.

 These imperfections may be slight, but they will be present.
 It’s important to rely on an expert when examining them because the better the manufacture, the smoother the marble.

-Handmade marbles will never be as smooth as mass-produced marbles, but an expert will be able to notice the difference.
+Handmade marbles will always be smoother than mass-produced marbles, but an expert can notice the difference.

 Bubbles result from the blowing process.
 Mass-produced machine-made marbles won’t have these bubbles, which are easier to spot in clear glass.